-Here at Simone Thomas hair loss clinic in Reading and Bournemouth we see many people suffering with Trichotillomania.
+Here at Simone Thomas hair loss clinic in Bournemouth we see many people suffering with Trichotillomania.
 Most people play with their hair.
 You may twirl your hair between your fingers when you watch TV, read, concentrate and also when you are stressed or worried.
 Usually the habit is harmless, but it can sometimes turn into a serious condition called trichotillomania – a self-inflicted hair loss where hair ‘twiddling’ reaches the ‘hair pulling’ stage.

 Pulling hair out can cause thin or bald patches, which can cover quite a large area depending on the severity of the disorder.
 If hair grows back, but continues to be pulled out over many years, you can damage your follicles and get permanent hair loss.
 Trichotillomania can also be present on eyelashes and eyebrows, but this is less common.